mastodon/documentation/content/en/api/guidelines.md

 If a filter applies to a Status, a corresponding FilterResult will be included in the `filtered` attribute.
 Clients should check this attribute for any matches and use them to apply the intended filter action.

-However, client implementations may still want to perform their own rule matching client-side, as this would allow retroactively apply filter changes without re-fetching posts from the server.
+However, client implementations may still want to perform their own rule matching client-side, as this would allow retroactively applying filter changes without re-fetching posts from the server.
 When doing so, they should take care to not ignore `filtered` entries for which there are other attributes than `keyword_matches`, so as to handle extensions of the filtering system (e.g. `status_matches`).

 Matched filters need to be filtered based on context (`home`, `notifications`, `public`, `thread` or `profile`) and expiration date.